David Bowman (bishop): Bishop

 Bowman was elected as coadjutor bishop of the Episcopal Diocese of Western New York in 1986.
-In 1987, Bishop Harold B. Robinson retired and Bowman automatically became Bishop of Western New York.
+In 1987, Bishop Harold B. Robinson retired and Bowman became Bishop of Western New York.
 He remained as bishop of the diocese until retiring in 1998.

 After retirement Bowman served as Interim Dean of Trinity Cathedral in Cleveland.
 He then served an interim bishop in Central New York for one year followed by a year as an assisting bishop of Ohio in 2003.
 He served as an interim dean and president at the Evanston, Illinois-based Seabury Western Seminary.
-He served the last ten years of his life as an assisting bishop in Ohio.
+He spent the last ten years of his life as an assisting bishop in Ohio.

 Bowman died on July 10, 2015, after a stroke.
 He was survived by his wife and three children.